dandevri/cod.es/YDKJS/up-and-going/chapter-2.md

 In addition to creating declarations for variables at the function level ES6 lets you declare variables to belong to individual blocks (pairs of { .. }), using the let keyword.
 Block scoping is very useful for managing your variable scopes in a more fine-grained fashion, which can make your code much easier to maintain over time.
 Block scoped instead of function scoped.

 ## Conditionals
+* If else if
+* Switch statement
+* Ternary; it uses clauses

+## Strict Mode
+ES5 added stricct mode to the language.
+Generally, these restrictions are seen as keeping the code to a safer and more appropriate set of guidelines.
+Strict mode is a big win for code, and you should use it for all your programs.

+If you turn on strict mode in your code, and you get errors, or code starts behaving buggy, your temptation might be to avoid strict mode.
+But that instinct would be a bad idea to indulge

+## Functions as values
+Named functions are basically just a variable in the outer enclosing scope.
+The function itself is a value.

+> Not only can you pass a value (argument) to a function, but a function itself can be a value that's assigned to variables, or passed to or returned from other functions.

+* Anonymous function has no name
+* Named function and can be assigned to variable

+### iffe
+Functions that's is immediately invoked.

+### Closure
+Often least understood concept of JavaScript.
+It will be one of the most important techniques in your JS skillset.

+> You can think of closure as a way to "remember" and continue to access a function's scope (its variables) even once the function has finished running.

+Nested function has closure over outer variables.

+You can call function references if they are stored in variables.

+#### Modules
+The most common usage of closure in JavaScript is the module pattern.
+Modules let you define private implementation details (variables, functions) that are hidden from the outside world, as well as a public API that is accessible from the outside.

+## this identifier
+This is another very misunderstood concept in JS.

+> If a function has a this reference inside it, that this reference usually points to an object.
+But which object it points to depends on how the function was called.

+*This does not refer to the function itself. foo() ends up setting this to the global object in non-strict mode*

+Bottom line: to understand what this points to, you have to examine how the function in question was called.

+## Prototypes
+Prototype mechanism is quite complicated.

+When you reference a property on an object, if that property doesn't exist, JavaScript will automatically use that object's internal prototype reference to find another object to look for the property on.

+ The most common way this feature is used -- and I would argue, abused -- is to try to emulate/fake a "class" mechanism with "inheritance."

+ But a more natural way of applying prototypes is a pattern called "behavior delegation," where you intentionally design your linked objects to be able to delegate from one to the other for parts of the needed behavior.

+ ## Old & New
+There are two main techniques you can use to "bring" the newer JavaScript stuff to the older browsers: polyfilling and transpiling.

+### Polyfilling
+> Taking the definition of a newer feature and producing a piece of code that's equivalent to the behavior, but is able to run in older JS environments.

+### Transpiling
+There's no way to polyfill new syntax that has been added to the language.
+The new syntax would throw an error in the old JS engine as unrecognized/invalid.

+> So the better option is to use a tool that converts your newer code into older code equivalents.
+This process is commonly called "transpiling," a term for transforming + compiling.

+Essentially, your source code is authored in the new syntax form, but what you deploy to the browser is the transpiled code in old syntax form

+Why transpiling?
+* The new syntax added to the language is designed to make your code more readable and maintainable.
+* If you transpile only for older browsers, but serve the new syntax to the newest browsers, you get to take advantage of browser performance optimizations with the new syntax.
+* Using the new syntax earlier allows it to be tested more robustly in the real world

+The last important detail to emphasize about transpilers is that they should now be thought of as a standard part of the JS development ecosystem and process.
+JS is going to continue to evolve, much more quickly than before, so every few months new syntax and new features will be added.

+## Non-JavaScript
+The reality is that most JS is written to run in and interact with environments like browsers.
+A good chunk of the stuff that you write in your code is, strictly speaking, not directly controlled by JavaScript.

+For example the document variable.
+It's not provided by the JS engine.
+It's a special object, often called a "host object."